s-k/swift-evolution/proposals/nnnn-attached-macros.md

 * Declarations whose name is formed by adding a prefix to the name of the declaration to which the macro is attached: `prefixed("_")`
 * Declarations whose name is formed by adding a suffix to the name of the declaration to which the macro is attached: `suffixed("_docinfo")`.

-A  macro can only introduce new declarations whose names are covered by the kinds provided, or have their names generated via `MacroExpansionContext.createUniqueame`.
+A  macro can only introduce new declarations whose names are covered by the kinds provided, or have their names generated via `MacroExpansionContext.createUniqueName`.
 This ensures that, in most cases (where `arbitrary` is not specified), the Swift compiler and related tools can reason about the set of names that will introduced by a given use of a macro without having to expand the macro, which can reduce the compile-time cost of macros and improve incremental builds.

 ### Ordering of macro expansions